MatchXpath

 <message key="matchxpath.match"

-value="New instances should be created via 'var' keyword to avoid duplication of
+value="New instances should be created via var keyword"/>

 </module>